 This is a flyer on the e-learning foundation course on the OECD policy guidance on Greening Capacity for Development.

-This report is the third OECD review of Sweden’s environmental performance.
-It evaluates progress towards sustainable development and green growth, with a focus on Sweden's longstanding commitment to mitigating emissions of greenhouse gases and its management of marine ecosystem services and water.
+This report is the third OECD review of Iceland’s environmental performance.
+It evaluates progress towards sustainable development and green growth, with a focus on the environmental aspects of Iceland's energy and tourism policies.

 If we are to meet the goal of keeping global warming to 2 degrees, governments need to engage now to get on the right track to achieve zero‑net greenhouse emissions from combustion of fossil fuels in the second half of this century.
 Given the urgency of doing so, why does our dependence on fossil fuels appear to be unshaken?

 The report presents the potential of new nanomaterials and highlights the remaining challenges for their safe and sustainable introduction in the tyre industry.